tgrecojs/tgrecojs-static/posts/JestTest.md

 ## Getting Acquainted with Jest
 #### Intro
-Like any developer, my preference of tools that was built pretty much entirely on past experiences.
-This means that if i’m not using the tool and it’s known to be an aid to developers then there’s a good chance i’m uninformed on the topic.
+Like any developer, my preference of tools has been built pretty much entirely on my past experiences.
+If i’m not using the tool and it’s known to be an aid to developers then there’s a good chance i’m uninformed on the topic.
 This was particularly true with Jest, which has become the most widely used library for testing ReactJS applications, so I thought it would be wise to explore the topic a little bit in a blog post.
 In this post, I want to share my feedback about recently using Jest while contributing to the next-static project.

 I recently ended up pivoting from a dynamic web application to a static site for tgrecojs.com. next-static and the solution has worked A1 so I ended up contributing to the project.
 The first order of business was to write some tests for this project so I dove right in.
 Throughout 2017 I received a ton of experience writing unit tests for ReactJS apps but I always used tape so it was no shock that I initially gravitated to my normal dev environment for writing tests.